skadogg/gst/README.md

 ## Wanna Tweak the Tempo?

+* **JavaScript:** Check out the `script.js` file to adjust the time calculations or behavior.
-Peep the JavaScript in the code if you want to change other things.
-You can also mess with the colors in the `style` section to match your mood. 😎
+* **Styles:** Customize the colors and layout in the `styles.css` file to match your mood. 😎

+## File Structure

+- `index.html`: The main webpage structure.
+- `styles.css`: Handles all the styling, including light and dark mode.
+- `script.js`: Contains the logic for calculating and displaying Grove Standard Time.

+Enjoy the groove! 🎶